LeoWang2007/luckyRandom/README.md

 # LuckyRandom
 To commemorate our last June 1 children's Day<br>
-It's a random number maker with UI.
+It's a random number maker with UI.<br>
+project build with PyCharm